Nubian ibex: Movement

-Reproduction
+Reproduction and life history

 Mating season is typically in October and November, during which a dominant male will pursue several females.
-Males produce a strong secretion when in estrous.
+Males produce a strong scented secretion when females are in estrous.
 As they pursue potential mates, they smell the females' anal region with lip curled up (Flehmen).
 Males can reach breeding maturity as young as 2 years, but may not be allowed to mate until age 5 when they are strong enough to fend off rival males.
 Females can breed as young as six months old, but often don't breed until age 1-3.
 Studies suggest that some Nubian ibex subpopulations are developing a second mating season in the spring, in response to hyper-arid climates.

 Gestation lasts 5 months.
 Litters of 1-2 kids are born between March and July, although the majority of births are synchronized in a 3-4 week period that peaks in late March and April.
 Females leave the herd to give birth in a secluded space.
 Newborns can stand within 15 minutes of birth, and can nurse within two hours.
 The mother and young rejoin the herd in a few days, joining other mothers and young to form a crèche for several weeks.
 Leaving kids in a sheltered crèche allows mothers to seek out richer food patches and spaces that are farther from cliffs, compared to mothers that keep their kids with them at all times.
 Kids are weaned around 4 months old.
 Females reach mature size at age 3-4, while males reach it around 6 years old.
 Nubian ibex can live up to 12 years in the wild and 18 years in captivity.

-Evolutionary History

-Fossil History

-The earliest remains of Nubian ibex in Israel date back approximately 150,000 years.
-In spite of the growing presence of livestock like domesticated goats over the last 10,000 years, Nubian ibex in the region have remained present throughout this time.
-However, their abundance has fluctuated over time in places like Ein Gedi, where they showed an increase in population in the Late Holocene, between 949 and 5,164 years ago.

-Genetic History

-The genetic makeup of Nubian ibex as a species has remained unchanged for at least 2,000 years.